We can’t do it alone, whatever “it” is.

 Well, yes, it can be that simple!
 Especially if you have a good relationship with that individual already, it may just be a matter of asking.
 Other times it may require more explanation.
 If you’re only acquainted with a potential mentor or perhaps have observed their life from afar, introduce yourself, communicate your respect for them, and share how you hope they can help you.

 For example: “My name is ___.
-I’m really interested in a career in ___ and I realize you’ve been doing work in that field for a number of years.
+A career in ___ interests me and I realize you’ve been working in that field for a number of years.
 I admire the way you ___ from what I’ve seen and I think you have some valuable experience in ___.
 I’m wondering if you would be willing to share some of your experience and help coach me through my own journey.”

 This is where things can go a number of ways.
 They may say “Sure, let’s meet for coffee!”
-Or they could say, “Well, you’re interested in my career, why don’t you shadow me for a day at the job?”
+Or they could say, “Well, you show interest in my career, why don’t you shadow me for a day at the job?”
 They may say “I’m sorry, I don’t have time in my schedule to meet.”

 After making your initial request, it’s important to listen carefully to their response and respect their suggestions.
 You’re asking for their time so be willing to “meet them halfway” and respect their time and wishes even if it inconveniences you.